sumaris-net/sumaris-doc/use-case/collect/collect-en.md

 1. The observer requests the creation of a new trip, attached to an observation on site.

 2. He chooses for this trip:
-    * The collection program: mandatory information and already pre-filled according to the choice made previously
+    * The data collection program: mandatory information is already pre-filled according to the choice made previously
     * The vessel observed (from the list of vessels identified previously)
-    * Landing site: mandatory information and already pre-filled according to the choice made previously
+    * The landing site: mandatory information is already pre-filled according to the choice made previously

-3. He entered:
+3. He enters:
-    * Date/time dos trip's start (mandatory; if not entered, save not possible) (ultimately, if not entered, possibility to automatically indicate observation date and 00h)
+    * Date/time of the start of the trip (mandatory; if not entered, saving not possible) (ultimately, if not entered, possibility to automatically indicate observation date and time “00:00”)
-    * Date/time of trip's end (mandatory; if not entered, save not possible) (ultimately, if not entered, possibility to automatically indicate the start date of the tide and 11.59pm)
+    * Date/time of the end of the trip (mandatory; if not entered, saving not possible) (ultimately, if not entered, possibility to automatically indicate the start date of the trip and 11.59pm)
     * The other characteristics / parameters collected for the program
     * A comment (optional)

     ![landing-ui-new](trip/landing-ui-new.svg)